McKenzie Coan

-Personal
+Early life and education

 Coan was born on June 14, 1996, in Toccoa, Georgia.
 Coan grew up in Clarkesville, Georgia, with her parents, Marc, an internal medicine physician, and Teresa Coan, who owns a swim team.
-Coan has two siblings, older brother Grant is a medical school student, and younger brother Eli swims for UNC-Chapel Hill.
+Coan has two siblings.
 She has the connective tissue disorder "Osteogenesis imperfecta", which is most associated with brittle bones.
 Coan has broken over 50 bones in her lifetime.
 In addition to swimming, Coan participated in Girl Scouts, track and field, and mock trial in her youth.
 In her high school years, Coan was on the board of the Georgia Swimming LSC, she was Secretary of the Georgia Olympians Association and also had her own foundation where she volunteered her time to local children's hospitals.

 Coan attended a specialized program for high school which allowed her to be in a regular classroom for part of the week and at home for the other days which allotted much more time and flexibility to her training schedule.
-Coan graduated from high school in 2014 and was academically ranked the top in her class.
+Coan graduated from high school in 2014 and was academically ranked at the top of her class.

 Coan currently attends and swims for Loyola University Maryland where she is pursuing a degree in political science.
 She has expressed very publicly her desire to attend law school after her undergraduate studies commence and to one day run for public office.
 She is also very involved in matters of social justice, particularly in disability rights and advocacy.